-This plan has been developed by, and with the authority of, Douglas Shire Council pursuant to Sections 57 and 58 of the Act.
-The plan conforms to the State Plan guidelines.
+This Plan has been developed by, and with the authority of, Douglas Shire Council pursuant to Sections 57 and 58 of the Act.
+The Plan conforms to the State Disaster Management Guidelines 2018 and the Standard for Disaster Management 2021.
 Section 80(1) (b) of the Act requires Council to approve its Local Disaster Management Plan.

-The plan has been reviewed and accepted.
+The Plan has been reviewed and accepted by: